-Working from home full time is not like that time you telecommuted because there was a huge snowstorm or your kid was sick.
-To make it work, you’ll need to create an office that’s worth coming back to, day after day.
+But working from home full time is not like that time you telecommuted because there was a huge snowstorm or your kid was sick.
+To make it work, you need an office that’s worth coming back to, day after day — not just the dining room table.

-We’ve got some ideas to help you figure out the basics of your home office setup.
-From there you can trick out your office with a wish list of extra features and gadgets.
+So we’re here to help you figure out the ins and outs of your home office setup.
+Take a look at our basic suggestions and, from there, you can trick out your office with a wish list of extra features and gadgets.
 We’ll also talk about how you can pay for all this stuff (hint: you might be able to get your employer to foot the bill).

 Home office necessities: